HaraldHofstaetter/Flows.jl/README.md

 (The ugly peculiarities of the Perl  syntax were the main motivation to reimplement this stuff in Julia...)

-Flows.jl (or its Perl predecessor) was used to carry out and verify the symbolic manipulations needed for the analysis of error estimators for splitting methods, which is described in  [these slides for a talk](http://www.harald-hofstaetter.at/Math/Flows_of_Differential_Equations.pdf) and in the paper
+Flows.jl (or its Perl predecessor) was used to carry out and verify the symbolic manipulations needed for the analysis of error estimators for splitting methods, which is described in  [these slides](http://www.harald-hofstaetter.at/Math/Flows_of_Differential_Equations.pdf) and in the paper

 > [W. Auzinger](http://www.asc.tuwien.ac.at/~winfried),
 > [H. Hofstätter](http://www.harald-hofstaetter.at),